Mimi's Organic Eats » Recipes » Cookies

 - In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, and vanilla extract.
 Mix on low until combined and there are no butter chunks.

-- Add the milk, flour, baking powder, and fine sea salt in that order.
+- Add the milk and then the dry ingredients: flour, baking powder, and fine sea salt in that order.
 Mix on low until combined.

 - Store in an airtight container for up to 7 days.